Army of Frankensteins

 Army of Frankensteins is a 2014 American science fiction horror film written and directed by Ryan Bellgardt.
-It stars Jordan Farris as a time-traveling youth who, along with multiple versions of Frankenstein's monster (Eric Gesecus), are pulled into the American Civil War.
+It stars Jordan Farris as a time-traveling youth who, along with multiple versions of Frankenstein's monster (Eric Berger), are pulled into the American Civil War.

 Plot

 Alan Jones is a recently unemployed grocery store worker.
 One night he decides to go back to find his coworker Ashley and propose to her, but when he sees her kissing his former boss, he leaves.

 While heading home, Alan’s kidnapped by a child genius named Igor and taken to a warehouse of Dr. Tanner Finski.
 There they remove one of Alan’s eyeballs and put it into his Frankenstein monster.
 While Igor injects Frankenstein with a special regeneration liquid, Alan stumbles and activates the process which brings Frankenstein to life.
 Suddenly a lightning bolt comes and overloads the system.
 An interdimensional portal appears creating multiple Frankenstein copies before the portal swallows everyone and takes them to 1865 in the middle of a battle of the American Civil War.

 The Frankensteins immediately start attacking the Confederate and Union soldiers, killing many of them.
 Alan is rescued by Corporal Solomon Jones, who Alan found out earlier is his Great-great-great grandfather.
 He is taken to the infirmary next to the dying Dr. Finski where he begins seeing images of what the original Frankenstein sees.
 Igor is behind Confederate lines where Lt.
 Swanson takes his injector before letting him leave to the Union side.
 Swanson shows the injector to Capt.
 Walton, who injects a cat and watching it turn into a giant beast that runs into the woods.

 Dr. Finski tells them that they must kill the Frankenstein to create a portal back before dying.
 So Alan, Igor, Solomon, and Virginia (a medic and Solomon’s girlfriend) go out and find them.
 They eventually track them down to another Union camp.
 During the fight, Virginia is cornered by the original Frankenstein in a hot air balloon and they fly off.
 Virginia is able to explain to Frankenstein her life as a slave and explain what they’re fighting for.
 Frankenstein understands and agrees to help the Union, causing the duplicate Frankensteins to relax.
 Their balloon is then shot down by the Confederacy and they get captured.
 While heading back to camp, Solomon is attacked by the cat beast and has his left forearm removed.

 At the Confederate camp, Walton sees how strong Frankenstein is from the injection, so he orders Swanson to inject himself with the regeneration liquid, which turns him into a larger stronger Confederate monster.
 Thinking the war is now won, Walton lets them go to tell the Union about their doom.
 Virginia arrives at the Union camp along with all the Frankensteins.
 She’s able to convince the soldiers they are on their side, giving them hope.